Arabic literature: Maghrebi

 Fatima al-Fihri founded al-Qarawiyiin University in Fes in 859, recognised as the first university in the world.
 Particularly from the beginning of the 12th century, with sponsorship from the Almoravid dynasty, the university played an important role in the development of literature in the region, welcoming scholars and writers from throughout the Maghreb, al-Andalus, and the Mediterranean Basin.
 Among the scholars who studied and taught there were Ibn Khaldoun, al-Bitruji, Ibn Hirzihim (Sidi Harazim), Ibn al-Khatib, and Al-Wazzan (Leo Africanus) as well as the Jewish theologian Maimonides.
 Sufi literature played an important role in literary and intellectual life in the region from this early period, such as Muhammad al-Jazuli's book of prayers Dala'il al-Khayrat.

 The Zaydani Library, the library of the Saadi Sultan Zidan Abu Maali, was stolen by Spanish privateers in the 16th century and kept at the El Escorial Monastery.

 Mamluk

 During the Mamluk Sultanate, Ibn Abd al-Zahir and Ibn Kathir were notable writers of history.

 Ottoman

-Significant poets of Arabic literature in the time of the Ottoman Empire included ash-Shab adh-Dharif, Al-Busiri author of "Al-Burda", Ibn al-Wardi, Safi al-Din al-Hilli, and Ibn Nubata.
+Significant poets of Arabic literature in the time of the Ottoman Empire included ash-Shab adh-Dharif, Al-Busiri author of "Al-Burda", Ibn al-Wardi (died 1349), Safi al-Din al-Hilli, and Ibn Nubata.

 Abd al-Ghani al-Nabulsi wrote on various topics including theology and travel.